U.S. strike on Syria is widely hailed, but angers Russia

 “What good is a strike on Shayrat air base alone while we have more than 15 other air bases,” he said.
 Alyousef lost at least 25 relatives in the chemical attack.

-The U.S. had initially focused on diplomatic efforts after the chemical attack, and had pressed the U.N.
+The U.S. had initially focused on diplomatic efforts, pressing the U.N.
 Security Council to adopt a resolution drafted with Britain and France that would have condemned Syria's suspected use of chemical weapons.
 But the vote was canceled because of differences among the 15 members.